If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

-They are needed in every cell in your baby’s body.
+They are needed in every cell in your child’s body.
 They have anti-inflammatory properties (reduces swelling), they are also involved in the messaging between the brain and the rest of the body, meaning they can have an impact on your little ones mood, concentration, intellect and attention.
-There is strong evidence that omega 3 plays a major role in the development of your baby’s brain and retina in the eye.
+There is strong evidence that Omega-3 plays a major role in brain development and the retina of the eye.

 The best form of DHA can be found in oily fish such as salmon, trout, mackerel, herring, sardines and anchovies.
 A small amount can also be found in white fish along with EPA too.

-How much fish should my baby eat to meet their requirements?
+How much fish should my child to meet their requirements?

 It’s actually a relatively small amount of fish as DHA is highly concentrated in oily fish.
 The NHS guidelines recommend up to 2 portions of fish per week, one of which should be oily.
 In reality, it does no harm if both these portions a week are oily fish (as opposed to one white fish and one oily fish) as the amount of food babies and children actually eat is variable.

-Fish also contains other important nutrients including protein, iodine, selenium, calcium, vitamin A and vitamin D. So fish is a really rich source of nutrients for your baby.
+Fish also contains other important nutrients including protein, iodine, selenium, calcium, vitamin A and vitamin D. So fish is a really rich source of nutrients for your child.

 What is a portion?

 A portion of fish varies as your child grows.
 The British Dietetic Association suggests:

 6 – 18 months: 20g – 30g fish (1/4 of a fillet)